LorenDB/download-steam-games/README.md

 and ID of all your games; if you want to view more information, run `download-steam-games list --detailed` or `download-steam-games info <game name or ID>`; this will print all information stored about your game.
 If you want to edit a game, run `download-steam-games edit <game name or ID>`; to remove a game from the list, run `download-steam-games remove <game name or ID>`.

+For any other commands that may be missed here, run `download-steam-games --help` or `download-steam-games <command> --help`.